call 800-774-6145 (Who Answers?) for a free referral.

 If you believe that someone you know has taken codeine along with alcohol, seek immediate medical attention by calling 911.
 The effects of codeine and alcohol could prove to be a deadly combination if left untreated so it’s better to call for help than to risk serious consequences that cannot be reversed.

-If you suspect that someone you care about may need treatment for codeine addiction, call our helpline at 800-774-6145 for help.
+If you suspect that someone you care about may need treatment for codeine addiction, call our helpline at 800-774-6145 (Who Answers?) for help.
 Counselors can assist you in getting the right treatment and care for yourself or for an individual whom you care about.